tarekziade/molotov/docs/source/slave.rst

 There are also two global options you can use to run the test:

-- **requirements**: points a Pip requirements file that will be installed prior to the test
+- **requirements**: points to a Pip requirements file that will be installed prior to the test
 - **env**: mapping containing environment variables that will be set prior to the test